Megan-dz/Wild_Haven_Donation_Management_System-WWF/README.md

 on the left and four links/buttons on the right: **Our Mission, species map, Quiz** and a highlighted **Donate** button.

 **Features:**
-- Clicking "Our Mission," "Impact," or "FAQ" does **not load a new page** — instead, the browser **smoothly scrolls down** to that specific section on the same homepage.
+- Clicking "Our Mission," "species map," or "Quiz" does **not load a new page** — instead, the browser **smoothly scrolls down** to that specific section on the same homepage.
 This is called anchor navigation (visible in the URL as `#mission`, `#impact`, `#faq`).
 - Because there's no full page reload, the transition feels instant and keeps the user in context.
 - The "Donate" button in the navbar is always visible, so no matter where the user scrolls, they can jump straight to donating.